 So what does your team need to know about ASTM B994, and why should your company invest in compliant fasteners?
 Here are five fast facts to get you started.

 API Specification 20E is an integral part of the industry’s response to bolt failure.
-First introduced in 2012 and further updated in 2017 to include coating specifications, API 20E is the standard that will define bolting for the 21st century.
+First introduced in 2012, API 20E is the standard that will define bolting for the 21st century.